JamBrain/DairyBox/readme.md

 The Ludum Dare website runs LAMP, so for now we'll also use LAMP.
 In the future we may switch to a custom LEMP configuration.
 For details, check out [JuiceBox](https://github.com/povrazor/juicebox).

 ## Pre Setup (Part 0)
+* Install **GIT**
 * Install **Vagrant** (LATEST VERSION): http://vagrantup.com/
 * Install **Vagrant-Exec** plugin: `vagrant plugin install vagrant-exec`
 * Install **Virtual Box** (LATEST VERSION): https://www.virtualbox.org/wiki/Downloads

 ## Setup Part 1: DairyBox
 * Clone the DairyBox repo.
-  * Example: `git clone https://github.com/povrazor/dairybox.git ludumdare`
+  * Example: `git clone https://github.com/povrazor/dairybox.git ludumdare` where 'ludumdare' is your working folder.
+  * **NOTE:** DairyBox is the toolchain.
+For convenience, we're using GIT to download and install it.
 * **DO NOT** do a `vagrant up` yet.
 We have one more step...

 ## Setup Part 2: Source